Today's Articles

 Frank Crosswaith

-On this date in 1892, Frank Crosswaith was born.
+Frank Crosswaith was born on this date in 1892.
 He was a Black labor union organizer and political activist.

 He left that organization in the 1930s and became a general organizer for the International Ladies Garment Workers Union.
 Crosswaith’s work with the American Federation of Labor (AFL) sought to organize Black workers in America.
 As a result, some union locals began to hire African Americans.
-These locals included the Motion Picture Operators, Cleaners, Dryers, Pressers, Drivers Unions, and other low-wage unions.
-Unlike other left-leaning West Indian blacks, Crosswaith did not support the Communist Party during the Socialist split of 1919.
+These locals included the Motion Picture Operators, Cleaners, Dryers, Pressers, driver unions, and other low-wage unions.
+Unlike other left-leaning West Indian blacks, Crosswaith did not support the Communist Party during the Socialist split in 1919.

 He remained with Randolph’s Black Socialist faction and became an intense anti-Communist.
 In 1942, he was appointed to the New York City Housing Authority; he held this part-time, nonsalaried position for five years.
-He also was the chairman of Randolph’s Youth March for integrated schools in Washington, D.C., in 1958.
+He was also chairman of Randolph’s Youth March for Integrated Schools in Washington, D.C., in 1958.

 Frank R. Crosswaith died in New York City on June 17, 1965.